 Maine Power of Attorney Forms

-- Maine Power of Attorney Laws – (Title 18-A, Article 5, Part 9, “Maine Uniform Power of Attorney Act”)
+- Maine Power of Attorney Laws – Title 18-C, Article 5

 - State Definition of Power of Attorney (§5-902(g)) – “means a writing or other record that grants authority to an agent to act in the place of the principal, whether or not the term “power of attorney” is used.